Incremental Maintenance of Maximal Cliques in a Dynamic Graph: Enumeration of Change in Set of Maximal Cliques

-Our change-sensitive algorithm, $\csnew$ (Algorithm~\ref{algo:newc1}) is based on the above observation, and uses an output-sensitive algorithm \mce, due to~\cite{CN85}, to enumerate all maximal cliques in $G'_e$ in time proportional to the number of cliques that were output.
+Our change-sensitive algorithm, $\csnew$ (Algorithm~\ref{algo:newc1}) is based on the above observation, and uses an output-sensitive algorithm \mce, due to~\cite{CN85}, to enumerate all maximal cliques in $G'_e$.

 \begin{theorem} $\csnew$ enumerates the set of all new cliques arising from the addition of $H$ in time $O(\Delta^3 \rho |\Lambda^{new}|)$ where $\Delta$ is the maximum degree of a vertex in $G'$.
-The space complexity is \remove{$O(|E(G+H)| + |V(G+H)|)$} $O(|E(G')| + |V(G')|)$. \end{theorem}
+The space complexity is $O(|E(G+H)| + |V(G+H)|)$. \end{theorem}

-\begin{proof} We first consider the correctness of the algorithm.
+\begin{proof} We first prove the correctness of the algorithm.
 From Lemmas~\ref{lem:nc1} and~\ref{lem:nc2}, we have that by enumerating $\cliques(G'_e)$ for every $e \in H$, we enumerate $\Lambda^{new}$.
 Our algorithm does exactly that, and enumerates $\cliques(G'_e)$ using Algorithm $\mce$.
-Note that each clique $c \in \Lambda^{new}$ is output exactly once though $c$ maybe in $\cliques(G'_e)$ for multiple edges $e \in H$ -- because $c$ is output only for edge $e$ that occurs earliest in the pre-determined ordering of edges in $H$.
+Note that each clique $c \in \Lambda^{new}$ is output exactly once though $c$ maybe in $\cliques(G'_e)$ for multiple edges $e \in H$.
+This is because $c$ is output only for edge $e$ that occurs earliest in the pre-determined ordering of edges in $H$.

-For the runtime, consider that the algorithm iterates over each edge $e$ in $H$.
-In each iteration, it constructs a graph $G'_e$ and runs $\mce(G'_e)$.
+For the runtime, consider that the algorithm iterates over the edges in $H$.
+In an iteration involving edge $e$, it constructs a graph $G'_e$ and runs $\mce(G'_e)$.
 Note that the number of vertices in $G'_e$ is no more than $\Delta+1$, and is typically much smaller, since it is the size of the intersection of two vertex neighborhoods in $G'$.
 Since the arboricity of a graph is less than its maximum degree, $\alpha'\le \Delta$ where $\alpha'$ is the arboricity of $G'_e$.
 Further, the number of edges in $G'_e$ is {$O(\Delta^2)$}.
 The set of maximal cliques generated in each iteration is a subset of $\Lambda^{new}$, hence the number of maximal cliques generated from each iteration is no more than $|\Lambda^{new}|$.
 Applying Theorem~\ref{thm:mce}, we have that the runtime of each iteration is $O(\Delta^3 |\Lambda^{new}|)$.
 Since there are $\rho$ iterations, the result on runtime follows.